Anuken/Mindustry/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for this project
+about: Do not make a new issue for feature requests!
+Instead, post it on FeatHub: https://feathub.com/Anuken/Mindustry

 ---